rotki/rotki/docs/api.rst

    :statuscode 200: Event was successfully removed.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: No user is logged in or one of the identifiers to delete did not correspond to an event in the DB or one of the identifiers was for the last event in the corresponding transaction hash.
+   :statuscode 409: No user is logged in or one of the identifiers to delete did not correspond to an event in the DB or one of the identifiers was for the last event in the corresponding transaction hash and force_delete was false..
    :statuscode 500: Internal rotki error